hypeopal/intelli-web/README.md

 # Intelli Home Web APP

+#### This webpage is a front-end page for Sichuan University course design project of Computer Science College.

 ## Introduction

 This webpage provides a comprehensive solution for managing **smart home devices** and checking the **weather** from a single interface.
 Built with **Vite** for fast development and **Element-Plus** for a polished, user-friendly UI, this application allows users to control their smart home devices such as lights, air conditioning, and more.
 Additionally, it integrates weather services to provide real-time weather information for users' locations.